Daniel-Nikpayuk/ReadTheTRCReport-Audio-and-Video/audio/README.md

 Additional considerations:
 --------------------------

-Keep in mind when listening to these recordings, the page ranges given by various narrators do not match the latest version of the Executive Summary.
+When listening to these recordings, keep in mind the page ranges given by various narrators do not match the latest version of the Executive Summary.
 To date there have been three versions (that I know of) that have been released, each with different page range metadata.
 The metadata provided in the above recordings have been indexed to the July 23rd, 2015 version.
 Although you can likely find all three pdf versions elsewhere, I have archived them here for convenience:

 **Executive Summary - May 31st, 2015 (13MB)**: